aminobutyric/under-llm-governance/docs/security-model.md

 - Proposed, denied, approved, executed, failed, and timed-out actions are recorded.
-- Logs are append-oriented and include task and correlation identifiers.
+- Logs are append-only JSONL and include task and correlation identifiers.
-- File contents, prompts, output, and environment values are bounded and redacted before logging.
+- File contents, prompts, output, and environment values are bounded and converted to allowlisted, redacted event fields before serialization.
+- The audit sink refuses raw payload fields.
+Hash chaining is deferred and the MVP does not claim tamper evidence.
 - The final user report distinguishes model claims from verified command results.